moj-analytical-services/rpackage_training/README.md

 # 4. Make a copy of the project in R Studio

-Guidance to make a copy of the project in R Studio is at https://user-guidance.services.alpha.mojanalytics.xyz/github.html#r-studio
+Guidance to make a copy of the project in R Studio is at https://user-guidance.services.alpha.mojanalytics.xyz/github.html#r-studio.
+As github has changed since this guidance was made, instead of clicking the green github 'Clone or download' button, click the green 'Code' button.

 Exercise 3: Follow Step 1 of the guidance to make a copy of the project in R Studio.